EtherSystem/MajorMiseries/README.md

 Major Miseries can make the vanilla Scurvy system more dangerous by accelerating Vitamin C drain.

-It modifies the hidden Vitamin C reserve used by the vanilla Scurvy system, which means Scurvy pressure can arrive sooner if the survivor does not keep eating Vitamin C sources.

 Vitamin C Drain can be configured in the Requiem Stages settings.

 | Setting | Behavior |